Your rights as a victim of crime

 What happens when the offender is in prison?

-When an offender is put in prison, a children’s detention centre or the Central Mental Hospital, you have the right to ask for, and to be told:
+When an offender is put in prison, a children’s detention centre or the Central Mental Hospital, you have the right to know:

 - The expected date (month and year) of their release